 You may have seen things that have opened your eyes to needs you never knew existed.
 You may wonder why no one around you cares about what is going on outside of their environment.
 The world can often feel very self-centered.

 Tip: Work to bring awareness about the things for which you have developed a passion.
-Remember that your ministry has not stopped; it has just changed.
-Some of the most significant Kingdom impacts you see may come in opening the eyes of another to situations or experiences beyond their own context.
+Remember that your compassionate engagement with the world does not to stop; it has just changed.
+Some of the most significant impacts you see may come in opening the eyes of another to situations or experiences beyond their own context.

 10. A lack of opportunity to apply new skills and knowledge.